aplteam/Tatin/docs/SemanticVersioning.md

 1.2.3-beta-1
 ```

-These pieces of information fully participate when Tatin needs to establish package prevalence:
+These pieces of information fully participate when Tatin needs to establish package precedence:

 `1.2.3` is "better" than  `1.2.2` but also "better" as `1.2.3-beta1` of course.